mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

     - DELETED
     - REPAIRING
 * `replication_specs.#.container_id` - A key-value map of the Network Peering Container ID(s) for the configuration specified in `region_configs`.
 The Container ID is the id of the container created when the first cluster in the region (AWS/Azure) or project (GCP) was created.
 The syntax is `"providerName:regionName" = "containerId"`.
 Example `AWS:US_EAST_1" = "61e0797dde08fb498ca11a71`.
+* `config_server_type` Describes a sharded cluster's config server type.
+Valid values are `DEDICATED` and `EMBEDDED`.
+To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).

 ## Import